jackburkhardt/lobby-display/README.md

 # How are you making this?
 - Rasperry Pi 3B+ running Ubuntu MATE 18.04 LTS`
 - Python 3.7.4 with Django 2.2.6 LTS
-- Special thanks to the CTA for allowing us to use their tracker API
+- CTA's tracker API
+- Duct tape, tears, and copied code